Klumz/comp230-cpd/README.md

 This week was reading week, however I spent most of my time going back and forth between doing personal work and collaborating with the BAs for our group project.
 Fortunately, our BA group was understanding and told us to take our time and come in when we're done and ready the following week.
 A challenge I found this week was a more personal one, specifically family related, so this is something I'll have to sort out before it severely affects my performance.

 ## Week Seven
-This week I've been having issues with Ed's comp220 lecture materials, as I haven't exactly been focusing too much on it as a result of its complexity, so I have some catching up to do.
+This week I've been having issues with Brian's comp220 lecture materials, as I haven't exactly been focusing too much on it as a result of its complexity, so I have some catching up to do.

 ## Week Eight
 This week was the week with our comp230 essay deadline, which I unfortunately spent the whole week doing as opposed to doing it iteratively during past weeks.
 I managed to submit it in time, however the essay itself could be improved.
 To avoid crunching issues like this next time, I will avoid distractions and try to write down a timed schedule regarding this to make it easier for myself.